Frustration enhanced by Kitaev exchange in a $\boldsymbol{\tilde{j}_{\text{eff}}=\frac12}$ triangular antiferromagnet: Theory and discussion

-\textit{Theory and discussion.} To understand why magnetic correlations set on at such a high temperature, we performed a microscopic numerical analysis based on DFT band-structure as well as multiplet calculations.
-For the former, we do full-relativistic nonmagnetic DFT calculations within the generalized gradient approximation (GGA)~\cite{PBE96}, as implemented in the full-potential local-orbital code FPLO~\cite{FPLO}.
+To understand why magnetic correlations set on at such a high temperature, we performed a microscopic numerical analysis based on DFT band-structure as well as multiplet calculations.
+For the former, we do full-relativistic nonmagnetic DFT calculations within the generalized gradient approximation (GGA)~\cite{PBE96}, as implemented in the full-potential local-orbital code \textsc{fplo}~\cite{FPLO}.

 As an input, we use the experimental crystal structure described within the space group $P\bar{3}m1$~\cite{zhong19}.
 The unit cell contains one Co atom with the local trigonal symmetry (point group $\bar{3}m$).
-The GGA band structure features a ten-band manifold crossing the Fermi level, as expected for a unit cell containing one Co atom featuring five $d$ orbitals and two spins flavors.
+The GGA band structure features a ten-band manifold crossing the Fermi level, as expected for a unit cell containing one Co atom featuring five $d$ orbitals and two spin flavors.
 In the absence of spin polarization, each band is doubly degenerate in accord with the Kramers theorem.
-As a result, the band structure features only five distinct band dispersions (Fig.~\ref{fig:dosband}, a).
-The strong octahedral crystal field splits these bands into two manifolds that are well-separated from the rest of the valence band and are formed almost exclusively by Co $d$ states (Fig.~\ref{fig:dosband}, b)~\footnote{Note that the band structure is based on the one-electron approach of DFT.
-There is no simple correspondence between the DFT picture and the ground-state multiplet in Fig.~\ref{fig:overview}.}.} For further analysis, we single out these states by resorting to Co-centered Wannier functions (WF).
+As a result, the band structure features only five distinct band dispersions (Fig.~\ref{fig:dosband}, left). {The strong octahedral crystal field splits these bands into two manifolds that are well separated from the rest of the valence band and are formed almost exclusively by Co $d$ states} (Fig.~\ref{fig:dosband}, right)~\cite{Note2}.
+For further analysis, we single out these states by resorting to Co-centered Wannier functions (WFs).
 Following the procedure described in Ref.~\cite{FPLO-WF}, we obtain excellent agreement between the Fourier-transformed WF and the respective GGA bands (Fig.~\ref{fig:dosband}, a).